Revive CPR

 Even If your CPR certification is not current (within two years for American Heart Association CPR certification, and The Red Cross) you are still protected by The GSL.
 In fact, you don’t have to be certified in CPR at all to be covered under the law.
 Please see our article and videos on ‘Stayin’ Alive’ Hands-Only CPR.
 This is a good start until you can get your CPR certification by attending a CPR class by either The American Heart Association, or The American Red Cross.

 A Good Samaritan can either be a lay-rescuer, or a medical Professional, but a medical professional cannot be working ‘on the clock’.
-They may still be in uniform on their way home from work and stop to help someone, and as long as they are not being paid ‘on the clock’ they are a good Samaritan, as well.
+They may still be in their scrubs on their way home from work and stop to help someone, yet as long as they are not being paid ‘on the clock’ they are a good Samaritan, as well.

 The GSL even protects employees working on the job as long as they are not working in a medical capacity.
 Let’s say a Personal Trainer Certified in CPR saves a iperson at the health club where they work, and they perform compressions in the wrong place.
 This would create more rib fractures than normal, but they are still covered by The GSL.
 Please see our article on ‘Saving Women’ for the proper technique to find your hand placement for a compressions.
 This is a good start until you can get your American Heart Association CPR certification.